 Welcome California Dried Plum Growers and Packers!

 You’ve reached the industry sector of the California Dried Plum Board’s website.
-Here you will have access to the latest breaking news and events in the industry, from press releases to industry reports to newsletters and meeting calendars.
+Here you will have access to the latest breaking news and events in the industry, from press releases to industry reports, newsletters and the meeting calendar.

-Use this area of our website as a forum for Growers and Packers; any feedback, news or ideas would be greatly appreciated.
+Use this area as a forum for Growers and Packers; any feedback, news or ideas would be greatly appreciated.

-The California Dried Plum Board was excited to attend the 2014 Food & Nutrition Convention Epxo in Atlanta, Ga.
-We had the oppurtunity to hand out recipes, complimentary bone scans and PLUMKINS.
+The California Dried Plum Board was excited to attend the 2014 Food & Nutrition Convention Expo in Atlanta, Ga, where we had the oppurtunity to distribute recipes, complimentary bone scans and PLUMKINS.

-The National Agricultural Statistics Service (NASS) announced a 2015 California dried plum crop estimate of 100,000 short tons.
+The National Agricultural Statistics Service (NASS) today released a 2016 California dried plum/prune crop estimate.

 New Study Adds to Ongoing Research that Dried Plums Bone-Preserving Effects Seen with One Daily Serving of Dried Plums

 Sacramento, Calif.
 (March 10, 2016) - One in two women and up to one in four men over age 50 will break a bone in their lifetime due to osteoporosis.
 While bone health may not top the list of common health concerns, the risk is real.
 In fact, for women, the chance of breaking a hip is equal to her combined risk of breast, uterine and ovarian cancer.1 Various lifestyle factors, including diet and exercise, can help to prevent osteoporosis, which is actually not considered a normal part of aging.
 And new research, published in Osteoporosis International, highlights the important role that one specific fruit - dried plums (prunes) - might play in strengthening bones.